 Services & Offerings

 We provide ongoing learning opportunities for teachers, literacy coaches and school administrators with an ultimate goal of continuous school improvement.
-These courses are delivered on-campus at Lesley, on-line and on-site at a school or district.
+These offerings are delivered on-campus at Lesley, on-line and on-site at a school or district.

 Our offerings are specifically designed to meet the needs of district and school leadership, literacy coaches, classroom teachers, and interventionists.
 Training ranges in emphasis from fundamentals to in-depth learning in the areas of literacy teaching, leadership and coaching, and literacy intervention.